metarhia/Docs/content/en/START.md

 ## Module format

-All files with code in Metarhia applications should be in fillowing format.
+All files with code in Metarhia applications should be in following format.
 For example file `/application/domain/prepareReport.js`:

 ```js
 (async (title, where) => {